bergesinstitute/grafmethodenglish/book-3-unit-3.md

 *She wouldn't eat vegetables when she was a kid.* (Ella no comía verduras cuando era niña).

-## Summary table: three ways to talk about the habitual past in English (cuadro resumen)
+## Summary table: three ways to talk about the habitual past in English

+🔹 Cuadro resumen: tres maneras de hablar del pasado habitual en inglés.

     used to + infinitive => habits and states in the past (the most common)

     would + infinitive => only habits (actions), not states

-    past simple => habits and one-time actions
+    past simple => can also be used for habits (with context)

 # Childhood vocabulary (vocabulario: la infancia)

-    childhood ['tʃaɪldhu:d] - infancia
+    childhood ['tʃaɪldhʊd] - infancia

     kid [kɪd] - niño/a